onestardao/WFGY/TensionUniverse/BlackHole/Q047_origin_of_supermassive_black_holes.md

    * Role:

-     * A filtering module that examines proposed narratives about early SMBH formation (for example, “from PopIII seeds at z = 30 to SMBHs at z = 7”) and checks for gross violations of encoded growth budgets.
+     * A filtering module that examines proposed narratives about early SMBH formation for example from PopIII seeds at high redshift to SMBHs at lower redshift and checks for gross violations of encoded growth budgets.

    * Interface:

      * Input: structured representation of proposed timeline and growth channels.